 What determines the way we would rate our shopping experiences?
 Is it the mood we took with us?
 Is it the amount of money we spent?
 Not likely.
 Our shopping experiences are greatly determined by the actions stores do or do not take.
+Here is a guide for creating raving customers.

 As a boutique owner, you are in a unique position to give customers exactly what they’re looking for.
 You can take the actions that determine what kind of experience your shoppers have.
 Don’t just give them a good experience.
 Give them a phenomenal experience.
 The kind that motivates them to tell all their friends and to come back again and again.